jadecobra/python_tdd_exercises/source/classes_attributes_methods.rst

         def method_a():
             return None

-  and the terminal shows an :doc:`AssertionError`.
+  and the terminal shows an :doc:`/AssertionError`.
 Progress!

 * I then change the value that ``method_a`` returns to match the expectation of the test